prabago/refarch-caseinc-app/docs/run-icp.md

 *The template files need to be modified to tune your deployment*

 ### Chart.yaml
 Set the version and name it will be use in deployment.yaml.
+Each time you deploy a new version of your app you can just change the version number.
+The values in the char.yaml are used in the templates.

+###

 ## Deploy the helm package